h-cel/ImpactofBiasNonstationarity/README.md

 * Visualisation: uses the RB_O and RB_MB values calculated to make the graphs used in the article
 * BiasChangeAll: calculates the R index described in Section 2.4
 * ClimaticChanges: data exploration of climatic changes, not used in the paper

-Last update on 05/11/'20 by J. Van de Velde